lehronn/soda-inc./README.md

 #docs
 catalog`s discription
--development - sources catalog with raw sources files.
+-dev - sources catalog with raw sources files.
--development/others - place for PSD, blueprints, mockups and others.
+-dev/others - place for PSD, blueprints, mockups and others.
--distribution - catalog for publicate. all files after grunt tasks is lacated here.
+-dist - catalog for publicate. all files after grunt tasks is lacated here.

 #grunt installation instructions
+(after node.js and ruby installation ofc. remember ev. ruby-dev package!)

+if You want install grunt packages write in your terminal in main project folder: "npm install".

+linux
-(after node.js and ruby installation ofc. remember ruby-dev package!) linux write to your terminal in projects catalog: npm install -g grunt-cli (global installation require admin privleges with su or sudo command.)
+write to your terminal in projects catalog: npm install -g grunt-cli (global installation require admin privleges with su or sudo command.)